 This web of connections is the fabric of an economy of kindness.
 It is like wires and radio signals for the internet, or nerves for the brain, or transmission lines for the electrical grid.

 It is our original birthright and source of identity as living beings and social animals.
-This birthright can be unwittingly sacrificed to the shadow identities of mass media: identification with brands and celebrities and sports and politics and the dehumanizing quantification of social media.
+This birthright can be unwittingly sacrificed to the shadow identities of mass media: identification with brands and celebrities and sports and politics and the dehumanizing quantification of digital social networks.
 These things hack our biology, creating a virtual reality of satisfaction.
 Our original capacity for connection is still there, though, born into our flesh, just waiting to be brought to life.

 In this pandemic, paradoxically, human connection seems to have come up in value.
 We’ve realized that we need to be connected, to each other and to the rest of life.